 Although both religious holidays take place around the same time in the Spring, there are not many true similarities between Passover and Easter.
 Passover (Pesach), for the Jews, is a time of remembrance and communal celebration of when God delivered the Israelites from the slavery of Egypt.
 Much of the celebration, including the Passover Seder meal, is highly symbolic of the Exodus event.
-Before God stuck down all the first-born of Egypt, He promised to “pass over” the houses of those who painted the blood of a sacrificial lamb on their doorframes.
-This historical account can be found in Exodus chapter 12.
+Before God struck down all the first-born of Egypt, He promised to “pass over” the houses of those who painted the blood of a sacrificial lamb on their doorframes.
+This historical account can be found in Exodus 12.

 A better Lamb